microsoft/WhatTheHack/005-RockPaperScissorsBoom/Student/Challenge-02.md

 ## Description

 - Provision your Azure SQL Database via Infrastructure-as-Code (you can use the Azure Cloud Shell if you don't have the tools installed locally).
-The approach here is to leverage an Infrastructure-as-Code language like Azure CLI/Bicep/PowerShell/Terraform/etc (not the Azure portal). _Friends don't let friends use UI to provision Azure services, right? ;)_
+The approach here is to leverage an Infrastructure-as-Code language like Azure CLI/Bicep/PowerShell/Terraform/etc (not the Azure portal). _Friends don't let friends use the UI to provision Azure services, right? ;)_
 - Update your app (re-build and re-deploy the Docker image) with the new connection string (as an environment variable), test the app as an end-user and play a game once deployed there.

 ## Success Criteria